 It’s always exciting to cruise aboard a new ship.
 Cruise ships have gotten so large that it’s tough for many passengers to totally cover every square inch of their ship in the course of a week.
 Maybe that’s why longer cruises are getting more and more popular, especially on these larger cruise ships.

-The top 12 things I really like about the new Holland America Koningsdam:
+The top 12 things I really like about Holland America Koningsdam:

 - Some of the nicest crew ever – but this seems consistent fleetwide and a Holland America trademark.